-With the goal of providing a more active learning experience and ensuring that students have read the assigned articles before class, each student will complete an online pre-assessment to guide their class preparation.
-Each pre-assessment consists of 4-5 questions which are posted on Canvas.
-Students are required to answer the questions which relate the assigned reading.
+With the goal of providing a more active learning experience and ensuring that students have read the assigned articles before class, each student will complete an online pre-assessment in Canvas before each class to guide their class preparation.
 The pre-assessments will ensure everyone is prepared for class so that class time can be dedicated to higher-level discussion.
-Pre-assessments must be completed before the start of class or receive a grade of zero.

-Class Participation (15%):
+Class Participation (20%):